-Malibu Lagoon is a 31-acre shallow water estuary occurring at the terminus of the Malibu Creek Watershed, the second largest watershed draining into Santa Monica Bay.
+Malibu Lagoon is a 31-acre shallow water estuary occurring at the terminus of the Malibu Creek Watershed, the second-largest watershed draining into Santa Monica Bay.
 The lagoon is fed by fresh water from Malibu Creek and other sources.
 Periodically the lagoon breaches, cutting through the berm, opening the lagoon to ocean water from the Pacific Ocean over Malibu Surfrider Beach.
 The beach was dedicated as the first World Surfing Reserve in 2010.
 This popular spot attracts approximately 1.5 million visitors a year.

 Project Highlights